mancia08/e-commerce-app/README.md

 Despite coming from different backgrounds and from all over the world, we became friends very quickly, so we decided to form a team and work together on this project.
 After brainstorming and discussing, we ended up deciding to do a simple E-commerce web application following the current trends caused by the onset of the COVID-19 pandemic.
 We dreamed up a whole narrative about us being a Scrum Team working for a fictional company called “Norris Inc.”, and how we were asked to create the web app following a line of reasoning explained in the “Unmet needs” sections.

 The project went very well, we were able to work together with little to no conflict and we succeeded in creating the web app that we wanted.
 We also learned a lot, both in terms of coding know-how and about working on a web development project.
 We started using Scrum for the project management and we even completed two short sprints but then we decided that it wasn't a good fit for us, as a team of students, and for such a time frame.
-So, even if we all liked very much to work with Scrum, we decided to switch to Kanban for the final leg of the project.
+So, even if we all liked very much to work with Scrum, we decided to switch to Kanban for the final phase of the project.
 We don't expect to always be switching the project management approach but, in this case, we felt that it was justified and it's also quite normal for students to want to experiment with new things.

 All in all, it was a very fun project, we learned a lot from it, and we will all treasure the moments spent together working as a team.
 We hope that you will like it and if you have any questions, comments or you want to reach us, you can do so thru our...